 SBDC advisers have experience running small businesses and understand the challenges small business owners may be facing.
 The SBDC at CGCC is part of a statewide network and has access to resources that will help clients overcome each hardship and achieve their dreams as a small business owner.
-The advising is confidential and free.
+The advising is confidential and at no cost to our clients.